 - Sales agents: Unified communication platforms often integrate with a customer relationship management (CRM) service, so you can view and manage sales pipelines while also collaborate with team members via chat.

-- Customer service staff: Many customer service agents need to speak with customers who are reaching out via social media, email, phone, and text.
+- Customer service staff: Many customer service agents and account management teams need to speak with customers who are reaching out via social media, email, phone, and text.
 Unified communication systems make handling all of these channels at once much easier.

 All told, unified communication systems are useful for any environment where employees communicate with others via several different apps.
 In 2019, many workers are using email, phone, instant messaging, and social media all at once.
 Unified messaging services simply accommodate the productivity habits of the modern employee.